-3. Changes to the CoP OASIS Requirements
+3. Changes to the Conditions of Participation (CoPs) OASIS Requirements

-This proposed rule would remove an obsolete provision that requires new HHAs that do not yet have a CMS certification number to conduct test OASIS data transmissions to the CMS data system as part of the initial certification process.
+This final rule removes an obsolete provision that requires new HHAs that do not yet have a CMS certification number to conduct test OASIS data transmissions to the CMS data system as part of the initial certification process.